 This section is intended to tell you more about receiving acupuncture in pregnancy.
-Many women now know that acupuncture can be very helpful for morning sickness, but that is often as far as their knowledge extends.
+Many women now know that acupuncture can be very helpful for morning sickness, but it is capable of assisting in many other areas too.
 So please read on, and I will try to answer some of the most common questions.

 Firstly, acupuncture is a safe, drug-free treatment ideally suited to pregnancy, and it is actually capable of dealing with a multitude of conditions which can arise.
 This is why for example, the Whittington NHS Hospital in North London set up its Maternity Acupuncture Service in 2005.
 The hospital finds that women who opt for acupuncture undergo fewer surgical interventions and spend less time there.